 Several studies regarding the impacts of reflection on employee performance and growth have found that reflection makes people more aware of their work as a whole.
 Many employees have reported increased understanding of the tasks that they complete on a daily basis, recognizing the significance of the work and its impacts rather than just paying attention to the best ways to quickly accomplish their assignments (Nilsen et al., 2012).
 Of course, an integral part of this process often involves recognizing mistakes and challenging long-held thoughts, but employees typically view these aspects of reflection as essential to their growth and development in the workplace (Nilsen et al., 2012).
 In this way, people acknowledge the importance of workplace reflection, recognizing that the changes that must be made are worth the payoff.

 If it’s not something you’re used to, reflection can be a difficult and seemingly tedious task to implement into your daily life.
 LIFE Intelligence is a different kind of productivity app, one that focuses just as much on reflection as it does process and performance.
 With this free goal-tracking app, you can watch yourself navigate the changes that you want to make to become a more productive, self-aware person, both in the workplace and in your personal life.
 Mission 3.5 (out of 9 core missions on self, career, and relationship development) is dedicated to helping you understand the countless benefits of reflection and how to make it an essential part of your life.
-To learn more and start practicing reflection today, download the app for iOS or Android.
+To learn more and start practicing reflection today, download the app for free today.